Are you trying to figure out whether to buy a New York Strip or a Ribeye? No worries, I have you covered!

 Both of these steaks are amazing when simply seasoned with salt and pepper and cooked to medium rare.
 I love to grill these steaks over charcoal but they will still be excellent if pan seared or are cooked under a broiler.

 These steaks can be grilled either directly over high heat or with the reverse sear method.
-It really is just a matter of personal preference.

 Both of these steaks are sold with differing thicknesses and can be served boneless or with the bone attached.
 This makes providing accurate cooking times difficult since I don’t know if you are dealing with a half inch thick strip or a two pound, bone in ribeye.

 In general, cook these steaks to an internal temperature of 130F and they will be awesome.
+Note: When I buy a whole eight pound New York strip roast from Costco I will skip the grill and simply smoke it until Medium Rare.

 Here is what slices of a finished New York Strip will look like.